Print Conditions Definitions

 - Gouging Ball point pen thickness or wider

-Scratch Linear indentation in emulsion layer, with noticable variation in surface topography.
+Scratch Linear indentation in emulsion layer, with noticeable variation in surface topography.
 Hard edge, with no loss or break in emulsion

 Gradations of scratches The eye can see a much finer variation than can reasonably be measured, therefore our use of common analogies rather than actual measurements